smifffystuff/bfg-summaries/README.md

 A modern, responsive video summary website for the "Bald Foodie Guy" channel, featuring honest supermarket food reviews.
 Built with React, Vite, and Node.js.

+🔄 **Continuous Deployment**: Automatically deploys to Vercel when changes are pushed to GitHub.

 ##  Features

 - **Video Summaries**: Quick browse through supermarket food reviews